Other Grammar Rules

 In the second sentence, the words "which have 366 days" are adding information.
 We thus use which surrounded by commas.

-Word order (Prev Lesson)
+Genitive case (Prev Lesson)

-(Next Lesson) Language functions
+(Next Lesson) Word order

 Back to Other Grammar Rules